-- 1.B.(i) Procedures for Tenure Track Appointments without Tenure - 1.B.I.
-The Dean will meet with each Member on a probationary and preliminary appointeement, within her/his the Faculty Member's first semester of appointment and will discuss the approved criteria with respect to the granting of tenure and promotion to Associate Professor.
-A written statement indicating that the meeting has taken place and including the criteria will be signed by the Dean and the Member appointee and placed in the Member's appointee's file. - 9.4.1 The provisions of Article 9.64 (e) through Article 9.4 (h) shall only apply to faculty members who accept an offer of employment from the university from July 1, 2013 onwards.
+(j) Procedures for Tenure Track Appointments without Tenure

+The Dean will meet with each preliminary appointee within her/his first semester of appointment and will discuss the approved criteria with respect to the granting of tenure and promotion to Associate Professor.
+A written statement indicating that the meeting has taken place and including the criteria will be signed by the Dean and the appointee and placed in the appointee's file.

+9.4.1 The provisions of Article 9.4 (e) through Article 9.4 (h) shall only apply to faculty members who accept an offer of employment from the university from July 1, 2013 onwards.